Amal2005bot/python-beginner-projects/README.md

 - control flow
 - data structures
 ## purpose
-This repository id meant for practice and learning, showing my progession as a beginner in Python.
+This repository is meant for practice and learning, showing my progession as a beginner in Python.